Get 2 for 1 Travel with the Southwest Airline Companion Pass

 - If you fly for work, you can book your ticket through a corporate travel portal, and then add your companion to your reservation afterwards.

 - If you often fly as part of a family, two adults can each qualify for a companion pass, allowing 4 people to fly for the price of 2.

 - When you get the pass, you must designate a companion.
 You can then change your companion up to three times each calendar year.
 If you are taking a trip with someone other than your normal companion, you can adjust your pass to have them fly for free, and then switch back to your normal companion.

-- You don’t have to get your companion’s ticket at the same time that you purchased your original ticket—you can call to add them later.
-So, if you have already booked an upcoming trip with your current companion, you can lock in your price for a new trip with a different companion, and then wait to switch the person on your pass, until after the earlier trip is completed.
+- You don’t need to get your companion’s ticket at the same time that you purchased your original ticket—you can call to add them later.
+So, if you have already booked an upcoming trip with your current companion, you can lock in your price for a new trip with a different companion, and then wait to switch the person on your pass until after the earlier trip is completed.

 blog comments powered by Disqus